-EDU 270.
-Art for Children (3) Knowledge and skills appropriate to children, including techniques and media for teaching art to children from nursery age through the sixth grade.
-Supervised laboratory experiences.
+EDU 275.
+Integrated Arts In Elementary Education (3) Knowledge and skills appropriate to children, including techniques and media, for teaching art and music to children from preschool age through sixth grade.
 This course meets the visual and performing arts requirement for elementary education majors.
 Curriculum lab fee.
-Prerequisites: EDU 131; permission of Education Chair required.
-Laboratory experience required.
+Prerequisites: Permission of Education Chair required.